 Most likely they have a Product Recall Insurance in place which has saved them.. but what if they wouldn’t have it?Read More »Zara Paid $$$$ to Recall its Holocaust-Inspired Striped T-Shirts

 Independent Contractor vs. Employee What is Your Workers’ Comp Liability?
 The question of whether a worker is an independent contractor or an employee is not easily answered.
 Merely agreeing with someone on independent contractor status does not make it so.
-Also, California (among other U.S. states) with workers’ compensation laws relating to employee versus contractor status, are different from the… Read More »Independent Contractor vs. Employee
+Also, California (among other U.S. states) with workers’ compensation laws relating to employee versus contractor status, are different from the laws applied to this status question by other states and federal agencies.
+Contrary to what you might think, the mere existence of a written employment contract or a lease will not establish an independent contractor relationship.
+For example, suppose you… Read More »Independent Contractor vs. Employee

 Opioid-Related Deaths Cut by 25% in Medical Marijuana States according to a new multi-institutional study, published in JAMA Internal Medicine and led by researchers at the Perelman School of Medicine at the University of Pennsylvania, which examined the rate of deaths caused by opioid overdoses between 1999 and 2010.
 Results reveal that on average, the 13 states allowing the use of medical marijuana had a 24.8 percent lower annual opioid overdose mortality rate after the laws were enacted than states without the laws, indicating that the alternative treatment may be safer for patients suffering from chronic pain related to cancer and other conditions.